-What is an education system for e.g. France/UK – including its underlying purpose including its vision for being – system that would foster children and adults with the qualities we need for the 21st century including deep wellness and the capacity to address collective challenges such as the ecological crisis?
+What are the underlying assumptions of the current education system (in e.g. France of the UK) – including its vision for being and (implicit) purpose – and what is an education system that would foster in children and adults the qualities needed for the 21st century including deep wellness and the capacity to address collective challenges such as the ecological crisis?

 We have not yet converged on a single hypothesis so we list here all those generated.